Tampa, Hillsborough County, FL

 Identify and stop the moisture source

 Mold cannot grow without moisture.
 If the mold is caused by a plumbing leak, shut off the water supply.
 If it's from HVAC condensation, check your drain line and drain pan.
 For post-storm flooding, ensure the water has fully receded and the area is safe to enter.
-Stopping the moisture source is the most critical first step — remediation without fixing the moisture problem guarantees regrowth.
+Stopping the moisture source is the most critical first step — remediation without fixing the moisture problem usually leads to regrowth.

 2